cunnie/inclusive-sober-literature/remixed/12_and_12/en_step06.md

   We who have escaped these extremes are apt to congratulate ourselves.
 Yet can we?
 After all, hasn’t it been selfinterest, pure and simple, that has enabled most of us to escape?
 Not much spiritual effort is involved in avoiding excesses which will bring us punishment anyway.
 But when we face up to the less violent aspects of these very same defects, then where do we stand?

   What we must recognize now is that we exult in some of our defects.
 We really love them.
-Who, for example, doesn’t like to feel just a little superior to the next person, or even quite a lot superior?
+Who, for example, doesn’t like to feel just a little superior to the next fellow, or even quite a lot superior?
 Isn’t it true that we like to let greed masquerade as ambition?
 To think of liking lust seems im-

 PAGE 67